chanzuckerberg/cellxgene-census/README.md

 ## Cell Census data releases

-Starting in  mid 2023, Cell Census long-term supported data builds will be released every 6 months and and will be publicly accessible for at least 5 years upon release.
+Starting in  mid 2023, Cell Census long-term supported data builds will be released every 6 months and will be publicly accessible for at least 5 years after release.

-In between long-term supported data build releases, weekly builds are released without any guarantee of permanence.
+In between long-term supported data build releases, weekly builds will be released without any guarantee of permanence.

 ## Cell Census data organization